 Solving the challenges of traditional optics

-Today’s optics are typically composed of many optical elements.
-These elements correct geometric and chromatic aberrations that arise when using a single lens.
-Assembling more lenses can further correct these deviations but there’s a trade-off: Additional weight, thickness and cost of the device.
+Today’s optics are typically composed of many lenses.
+Each lens element corrects specific geometric and chromatic aberrations that arise during image capture.
+Adding lenses further corrects the image, but with a trade-off: Additional weight, thickness and cost for a device.

 Traditional optics have therefore hit a wall: Their size can no longer be reduced significantly for cameras inside thin devices (smartphones, tablets, etc.).

-Lenses in smart devices are small and plastic (for the most part), and do not have the quality of a full-sized optical system, especially for low-light images.
+Lenses in smart devices are small and plastic, and cannot match the quality of those in a full-sized camera, especially for low-light images.
 As sensors and pixels get smaller, the probability of blur and other aberrations in pictures increases.

 Algolux Virtual Lens